25 Best Things to Add to Your Tulsa Bucket List (From a Local)

 Stand in the middle of Tulsa’s Center of the Universe to experience a fun personal acoustic and vibration sensation.
 You really have to experience it to understand what we are trying to say.
 Go-on, give it a shout, literally!

 While you are downtown, keep an eye out for all the art murals painted on the brick buildings.
 It is a fun way to brighten up downtown.
-The murals make for Instagram-worthy photos!
+The murals make for fun and trendy Instagram-worthy photos!

 Whether you are coming to gamble, eating at one of the restaurants, or staying at the hotel to enjoy the pool, Tulsa Hard Rock Casino has signed rock memorabilia from famous rock bands and artists.
 The epic collection of memorabilia has a value of over $2 million.